sopra-steria-norge/cloud-akademiet-course-files/5_Containerize_application_and_run_locally.md

 ![Login - containerized database](https://github.com/sopra-steria-norge/cloud-akademiet-course-files/blob/main/images/run-container-local-dev/login-container-db.png)

 ## Create WhoOwesWhat image and run our application in a container
+- Run this script in the root folder to create WhoOwesWhat image and run in container: [docker-compose.up.bat](https://github.com/sopra-steria-norge/WhoOwesWhat-net8/blob/main/docker-compose.up.bat)
     - Our script will run this file: [Docker compose YAML for application WhoOwesWhat](https://github.com/sopra-steria-norge/WhoOwesWhat-net8/blob/main/docker-compose.yml)
-- Script to create mssql image and run in container: [docker-compose.up.bat](https://github.com/sopra-steria-norge/WhoOwesWhat-net8/blob/main/docker-compose.up.bat)

 ## Verify that contiainer runs and enter the Swagger API for WhoOwesWhat
 1. Verify that migrations has been run and that the database for WhoOwesWhat is created